-The Group is a 'quoted company' under the Streamlined Energy and Carbon Reporting regulations and must report its greenhouse gas emissions from Scope 1 and 2 Electricity, Gas and Transport annually.
+The Group is a public company under the Streamlined Energy and Carbon Reporting regulations and must report its greenhouse gas emissions from Scope 1 and 2 Electricity, Gas and Transport annually.
 The Group has followed the 2019 HM Government environmental reporting guidelines to ensure compliance with the SECR requirements.
-The DEFRA issued 'Greenhouse gas reporting: conversion factors 2021' conversion figures for CO2e were used along with the fuel property figures to determine the kWh content for Fleet.
+The UK Government issued 'Greenhouse gas reporting: conversion factors 2022' conversion figures for CO2e, along with the fuel property figures to determine the kWh content for reclaimed mileage.
 The chosen intensity measurement ratio is total gross emissions in Kgs CO2e/Cover.